ryoppippi/nvim-in-the-loop/README.md

 1. Launch Neovim and run `:AiKeymapStart`.
 2. Perform editing tasks representative of your audience persona.
-3. Trigger `:AiKeymapVisualize` to open the floating dashboard with aggregated insights.
+3. Trigger `:AiKeymapVisualize` to open the floating dashboard（必要なら `--skip-ai` を渡して AI を無効化）。
-4. Run `:AiKeymapSuggest` to pick from GPT‑powered proposals; press `y` to yank the highlighted mapping and iterate live.
+4. Run `:AiKeymapSuggest` to inspect repeated movements detected heuristically; press `y` to yank the suggested mapping snippet.
 5. Stop capture with `:AiKeymapStop` when done.

 ## CLI Usage